katcipis/sophia/notes/books/philosophy-software-design.md

 simplicity/complexity (me included).
 But I digress, what would be the definition and the models to reason about complexity ?

-The definition is quite simple, complexity is anything that gets in the way of understanding how a system works and in how to extend and change it.
-This seems like a good enough definition, because the whole grail of computer science always has been how to come up with good abstractions that make it easier to build/extend/integrate systems, pretty much reproduce the awesomeness that we observe on other natural systems, like life itself, so much potential for extension and integration and our software usually fall pretty short on that regard (at least when compared to the systems that sustains us).
+Complexity is anything that gets in the way of understanding how a system works and how to extend and change it.
+This seems like a good enough definition, because the holy grail of computer science always has been how to come up with good abstractions that make it easier to build/extend/integrate systems.

 So given that complexity is what makes it hard to understand and change code the next step is to define 3 common manifestations of complexity on systems: